 The Immigration Law and Policy Clinic requires a substantial time commitment.
-The first semester of the clinic will be very intensive and you should expect to spend at least 25 hours per week working on client-related matters.
+You should expect to spend at least 25 hours per week working on client-related matters.
 This time commitment will vary somewhat with the ebb and flow of your client matters, and you may be required to devote considerable additional time as you prepare for significant events.
 In addition to the time spent serving your clients, you will spend at least four hours each week in class and at least five hours each week performing class-related work, preparation, supervision meetings with faculty, and other clinic assignments.
-Because of the duties to zealously represent clinic clients, and to avoid potential conflicts of interest, ILPC students may not take on an internship, externship, any other experiential advantage courses, or work while they are enrolled in the ILPC, unless given explicit authorization to do so.
+Because of the duties to zealously represent clinic clients, and to avoid potential conflicts of interest, ILPC students may not take on an internship, externship, any other experiential advantage courses, or work while They are enrolled in the ILPC, unless given explicit authorization to do so.